VolleyballPlayer/design-patterns/README.md

 #### Software versioning

 Ubuntu approach is being used.
-Version numbers are defined as the year and the month of the release (YY.MM).
+Version numbers are defined as the year and the month of the release (YY.M).

 #### See also